-The Summer School is sponsored by the NCNR and by the National Science Foundation under the Center for High Resolution Neutron Scattering(CHRNS) cooperative agreement DMR-1508249.
-Support for graduate students, postdoctoral fellows and junior faculty may be requested on the summer school application form.
+The school is sponsored by the NCNR and by the National Science Foundation under the Center for High Resolution Neutron Scattering(CHRNS).